bharatUSAA/bbu-gf/docs/gf_info/business_model_concepts.md

 ![biz_model_topics](../img/biz_model_topics.png)

-Identity Utility Networks have specific income and expense characteristics that are addressed by the principles, polices and procedures outlined in their governance frameworks.
+Public Identity Utilitys have specific income and expense characteristics that are addressed by the principles, polices and procedures outlined in their governance frameworks.

 | Expenses | Income |
 | --- | --- |